-The following table shows the fees for professional services rendered to us by EY for services in respect of the fiscal years ended December 31, 2020 and 2019, which were approved by the Audit Committee in accordance with its established policies and procedures.
+The following table shows the fees for professional services rendered to us by EY for services in respect of the fiscal years ended December 31, 2021 and 2020, which were approved by the Audit Committee in accordance with its established policies and procedures.

-FEE CATEGORY FISCAL YEAR 2020 FISCAL YEAR 2019
+FEE CATEGORY FISCAL YEAR 2021 FISCAL YEAR 2020

-Audit fees(1) \$674,300 \$312,800
+Audit fees(1) \$390,216 \$674,300

-Audit-related fees (2) \$ -
+Audit-related fees(2)

-Tax fees(3) \$ -
+Tax fees (3)

-All other fees \$ -
+All other fees

-Total fees \$674,300 \$312,800
+Total fees \$390,216 \$674,300

 (1) Audit fees include fees for professional services provided by EY in connection with the annual audit of our consolidated financial statements, review of our quarterly consolidated financial statements, and related services that are typically provided in connection with registration statements and other SEC filings.
-Fees for fiscal year 2019 related to Private Ocuphire.